Building and scaling SkillCycle's design system

-As the sole designer, I built the system from the ground up, collaborating with the marketing, product, and engineering teams to define reusable components and patterns.
+As the sole designer, I built the system from the ground up, collaborating with Marketing, Product, and Engineering to define reusable components and patterns.
 The design system became the foundation for the platform’s UI/UX, enabling both the redesign and efficient rollout of future features.

-How might we redesign our SaaS platform to reflect the new brand while improving customer retention and acquisition?
+How might we redesign our platform to reflect the new brand and build a scalable foundation for growth?

 DISCOVERY & AUDIT